 PHOTO: REUTERS

 Specifically, the company only plans to produce 3 million Galaxy Z Flip 7 and 2 million Galaxy Z Fold 7, a 40% decrease compared to the previous generation.
-In addition to phones, accessories for the Galaxy Z Flip 7 and Z Fold 7 are also being produced.
+In addition to phones, accessories for the Galaxy Z Flip 7 and Z Fold 7 are also put into production.

 In addition, Samsung is said to be planning to launch its first Galaxy tri-fold smartphone later this year, with a production target of only 200,000 units as Samsung does not expect much from the product's sales due to its high price.

-The Galaxy Z Fold 7 is likely to be powered by the Snapdragon 8 Elite chip, similar to the Galaxy S25 series.
+The Galaxy Z Fold 7 is likely to be equipped with a Snapdragon 8 Elite chip, similar to the Galaxy S25 series.
 Meanwhile, the chip choice for the Galaxy Z Flip 7 is still under consideration.
-Some test variants using Exynos chips have been spotted, but there is information that Samsung cannot prepare the Exynos 2500 in time, so the Galaxy Z Flip 7 may still use the Snapdragon chip.
+Some test variants using Exynos chips have been discovered, but there is information that Samsung cannot prepare in time for the Exynos 2500, so the Galaxy Z Flip 7 may still use Snapdragon chips.

 Slideable Flex Vertical Phone Concept at CES 2025